Skip to main content

 Sister Hilary Halpin, OSB was born Joellen Marie on January 3rd, 1940 in Chicago, Illinois.
 She entered the community on September 12th, 1958, making her final profession on August 16th, 1965.

-Sister attended Saint Scholastica High School Chicago and graduated from Mundelein College in 1965 with a BA in Home Economics.
-She served as a teacher for over 25 years in numerous schools in Illinois, including St. Lambert, Queen of All Saints, and St. Scholastica Academy.
+Sister attended Saint Scholastica High School Chicago, and graduated from Mundelein College in 1965 with a Bachelor of Arts degree in Home Economics.
+She served as a teacher for over 25 years in numerous schools in Illinois, including Saint Lambert, Queen of All Saints, and Saint Scholastica Academy.
 She also taught at summer vacation schools in Colorado, including Camp San Benito.

-In addition to serving as a teacher and pre-school founder and director, Sister Hilary practiced as a massage therapist at the St. Francis Hospital Center for Women's Health in Evanston, Illinois.
-She also taught pre-natal classes at St. Francis, specialising as a certified instructor in infant massage.
+In addition to serving as a teacher and pre-school founder and director, Sister Hilary practiced as a massage therapist at the Saint Francis Hospital Center for Women's Health in Evanston, Illinois.
+She also taught pre-natal classes at Saint Francis, specialising as a certified instructor in infant massage.

 Extent